usnistgov/PION/docs/expsetup.md

 ## Network Interfaces

-Two USB WiFi adapters are attached for experiment use.
+The built-in WiFi interface and a USB WiFi adapter are attached for experiment use.
-The experiment network interfaces are renamed to `auth` and `ap` via [systemd.link](https://www.freedesktop.org/software/systemd/man/systemd.link.html) files.
+They are renamed to `auth` and `ap` via [systemd.link](https://www.freedesktop.org/software/systemd/man/systemd.link.html) files.

 ### "auth" interface